 The event is FREE and all members of the public are welcome to attend.
-As places are limited, however, registration is required.
-Please click on the following link: https://reformation_500.eventbrite.ie.
+Due to unexpected demand, however, the event has now booked out.
+Those interested in attending can be placed on a reservation list – for further details please click here.
 The conference programme can be seen below.

-Proceedings on Friday 20th October will take place in the Music Room at Christ Church Cathedral, Dublin , beginning at 3pm.
+Proceedings on Friday 20th October will take place in Christ Church Cathedral, Dublin, beginning at 3pm.
 Dr Scott Dixon (Queen’s University, Belfast) will kick off the conference with a presentation on ‘Martin Luther and the Reformation‘.
 After a short coffee break, Professors Peter Marshall (University of Warwick) and Alec Ryrie (Durham University) will lead an open discussion entitled ‘Tudor Brexit: How European were the British and Irish Reformations?‘.

 This will be followed by the launch of a book edited by Dr Mark Empey, Professor Alan Ford and Dr Miriam Moffitt, entitled The Church of Ireland and its past: history, interpretation and memory, which was co-funded by the Church of Ireland Historical Society.